SpecifiesDev/MojangAPI-Wrapper/README.md

     /*
     * Output:
     * Some information on the method.
-    * JSON String that can be parsed, for the sake of explaining this method I provide a parsed example.
+    * JSON String that can be parsed, for the sake of explaining this method I'll provide a parsed example.
     * ID: ea1405e1bb7c41baba34f11a78fc4718
     * Name: Odoxxy
     * This means, that the original account owner of "Specifies(At timestamp of 1)" now has the name "Odoxxy"